Story

 Subject:

-Two hundred and fifty years ago this month, a 26-year-old bookseller from Boston led a team of patriots that hauled 56 cannon, barrels of gunpowder, and critical supplies 300 miles through the wilderness from Fort Ticonderoga in northern New York to the American forces beseiging Boston.
-Henry Knox and his men accomplished the feat in the middle of winter, hauling 60 tons of supplies on sleds up and down the Berkshire mountains in the bitter cold.
+Two hundred and fifty years ago this month, a 26-year-old bookseller from Boston led a team of patriots that hauled 56 cannon and barrels of lead and flints 300 miles through the wilderness from Fort Ticonderoga in northern New York to the American forces besieging Boston.
+Henry Knox and his men accomplished that feat in the middle of winter, hauling 60 tons of supplies on ox carts and sleds up and down the Berkshire mountains in snowstorms and bitter cold.

 A cannon at Ticonderoga loaded up for the long trip to Boston